-An individual may be the main Principal Investigator (PI) on only one proposal submitted for any deadline.
+An individual may be the Principal Investigator (PI) on only one proposal submitted for any deadline.
+In applying this eligibility criterion, each proposal in a collaborative submission will be considered a separate proposal with a distinct PI.
 There is no restriction on the number of proposals for which an individual may serve as a co-PI.